ajbush/design-manual/brand-guidelines/logo.md

 <div class="content-67 content-first">

-The CFPB logo was designed to symbolize vigilance, transparency, and a consumer focus.
+The BCFP logo was designed to symbolize vigilance, transparency, and a consumer focus.
 Consumers are the foundation and focus of our mission and our logo reflects that.
 A soft beam of light symbolizes our efforts to illuminate the financial landscape and foster transparency in the marketplace.
 {: class="lead-in"}

 </div>